 10.23.2.5 EDCA channel access in a VHT, HE or TVHT BSS

-i) Transmit an HE MU PPDU with preamble puncturing in 80 MHz where in the preamble only the secondary 20 MHz is punctured if the secondary 40 MHz channel was idle during an interval of PIFS immediately preceding the start of the TXOP.
+i) Transmit an 80 MHz HE MU PPDU where in the preamble the only punctured subchannel is the secondary 20 MHz channel, if all of the 20 MHz subchannels that are not punctured were idle during an interval of PIFS immediately preceding the start of the TXOP.

-j) Transmit an HE MU PPDU with preamble puncturing in 80 MHz where in the preamble only one of the two 20 MHz subchannels in the secondary 40 MHz is punctured if the secondary 20 MHz chan-nel, and one of the two 20 MHz subchannels of the secondary 40 MHz were idle during an interval of PIFS immediately preceding the start of the TXOP.
+j) Transmit an 80 MHz HE MU PPDU where in the preamble the only punctured subchannel is one of the two 20 MHz subchannels in the secondary 40 MHz channel, if all of the 20 MHz subchannels that are not punctured were idle during an interval of PIFS immediately preceding the start of the TXOP.

-k) Transmit an HE MU PPDU with preamble puncturing in 160 MHz or 80+80 MHz where in the primary 80 MHz of the preamble only the secondary 20 MHz is punctured if the secondary 40 MHz channel, and at least one of the four 20 MHz subchannels in the secondary 80 MHz channel were idle during an interval of PIFS immediately preceding the start of the TXOP.
+k) Transmit a 160 MHz or 80+80 MHz HE MU PPDU where in the preamble the only punctured subchannels are the secondary 20 MHz channel and zero to two of the 20 MHz subchannels in the secondary 80 MHz channel, if all of the 20 MHz subchannels that are not punctured were idle during an interval of PIFS immediately preceding the start of the TXOP.
+If two of the 20 MHz subchannels in the secondary 80 MHz channel are punctured, these are either the lower two or the higher two.
+No more than two adjacent 20 MHz subchannels are punctured across the preamble, for a 160 MHz preamble.

-l) Transmit an HE MU PPDU with preamble puncturing in 160 MHz or 80+80 MHz where in the primary 80 MHz of the preamble only the primary 40 MHz is present if the secondary 20 MHz channel, and at least one of the four 20 MHz subchannels in the secondary 80 MHz channel were idle during an interval of PIFS immediately preceding the start of the TXOP.
+l) Transmit a 160 MHz or 80+80 MHz HE MU PPDU where in the preamble the only punctured subchannels are one or both of the 20 MHz subchannels in the secondary 40 MHz channel and zero to two of the 20 MHz subchannels in the secondary 80 MHz channel, if all of the 20 MHz subchannels that are not punctured were idle during an interval of PIFS immediately preceding the start of the TXOP.
+If two of the 20 MHz subchannels in the secondary 80 MHz channel are punctured, these are either the lower two or the higher two.
+No more than two adjacent 20 MHz subchannels are punctured across the preamble, for a 160 MHz preamble.

-NOTE 3—In the case of rule j), there is only one idle 20 MHz subchannel in the secondary 40 MHz channel and the other 20 MHz subchannel in the secondary 40 MHz is preamble punctured.
+NOTE 3—In the case of rule j), there is only one idle 20 MHz subchannel in the secondary 40 MHz channel and the other 20 MHz subchannel in the secondary 40 MHz channel is preamble punctured.

 Instructions to the editor